Allied Irish Banks IPO orders below 4.40 euros risk missing out - bookrunner

-LONDON Orders below 4.40 euros (3.88 pounds) in an initial public offering for Allied Irish Banks risk missing out, the listing's bookrunner said on Thursday.
+LONDON (Reuters) - Orders below 4.40 euros (3.88 pounds) in an initial public offering for Allied Irish Banks risk missing out, the listing's bookrunner said on Thursday.

 On Wednesday the bookrunner further revised the price guidance for its stock market listing to between 4.30 euros to 4.50 euros with order books covered throughout the range.